yuwen41/MCP-LifeAgent/README.md

      - Navigate: **APIs & Services → Library**
      - Search **Gmail API** → **Enable**
      - Create **OAuth Client ID** → Select **Desktop app**
-     - As you already downloaded  **`credentials.json`** file during the Gmail setup, you don’t need to download it again.
+     - As you already downloaded  **`credentials.json`** file during the Gmail setup, you don’t need to download it again

 9. **`token_gmail.json` (for Gmail)**
    - When you run a Gmail-related tool for the first time (e.g., quick_add_event), you will be automatically prompted to copy and paste the authorization URL into a browser and enter the verification code